ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

   (public_name nube))
 ```

-A `dune` file is required in each folder containing files that require some sort of build.
+Each folder that requires some sort of build must contain a `dune` file.
 The `executable` stanza means an executable program is built.
-- The `name cloud` stanza means the file `cloud.ml` contains the executable
+- The `name cloud` stanza means the file `cloud.ml` contains the executable.
-- The `public_name nube` stanza means the executable is made available using the `nube` name (cloud in spanish).
+- The `public_name nube` stanza means the executable is made available using the `nube` name (cloud in Spanish).

 **`wmo.ml`**
 ```ocaml